 According to a 2016 report by the Centers for Disease Control and Prevention (CDC), more than 20 percent of Americans live with chronic pain.
 Nearly 20 million of those individuals suffer from high-impact pain.
 In other words, they suffer from pain that significantly reduces their ability to carry on their daily life activities, including going to work.

 Pain can have many causes.
-Medical conditions like fibromyalgia, Crohn’s disease or a hernia can all lead to ongoing and persistent pain.
+Medical conditions like fibromyalgia, Crohn’s disease, or a hernia can all lead to ongoing and persistent pain.
 Chronic pain can also result from idiopathic, or unexplainable conditions.

 If you suffer from chronic pain, you may be eligible to receive Social Security disability benefits.
-However, to establish your eligibility, you will need to show that you suffer from a medical condition which causes the pain.
+However, to establish your eligibility, you will need to show that you suffer from a medical condition that causes the pain.
 In other words, applying for benefits and claiming that you have lingering pain from an “old injury” typically will not suffice.

 Common Examples of Chronic Pain that Can Prevent You from Working

 Countless medical conditions can cause chronic and persistent pain.
 Those causes can include medical conditions such as:

 Some of these medical conditions are easier to establish than others.
 For instance, if you are diagnosed with cancer, you will likely have volumes of medical records to establish your diagnosis.
 However, the Social Security Administration (SSA) may still deny your claim for pain-related disability benefits unless you can show a connection between cancer and pain.

 This is where it can help to have an experienced attorney at your side.
 The attorney can help you to prepare your application for benefits and ensure that reviewers have the medical information they need to decide your claim for benefits.
 The attorney can also help you to effectively appeal the denial of your claim.

 Can You Get Disability Benefits for Chronic Pain in Ohio?